ReflectsLight/quran-json/README.md

 sqlite> .exit
 ```

-SQLite3 can now be started with the path to the database saved to disk:
+SQLite3 can then be started with the path to the database that's been saved
+to disk:

 ```
 $ sqlite3 src/sql/quran.db